aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 9.md

 	- In this case, the master will notice failure and elect the next node in chain to be the head.
 	  The previous head can become a zombie because of this, as such the new head must be configured to reject all updates from anyone other than itself.
 - Tail fails:
 	- The master again detects failure and elects the ancestor of the previous tail to be the new tail.
 The previous tail can once again become a zombie.
-We need some leasing mechanism to prevent that from keeping in there.
+We need some leasing mechanism to prevent that from keeping that state and being useless.
 - A node within the chain fails:
 	- We must update its predecessor to tell the ancestor of the failed node that it is the new predecessor.
 	- We also need to keep track of inflight requests in the head.
-If the a node in the middle of the chain dies, then the nodes further down the chain may not receive any in-flight update.
+If a node in the middle of the chain dies, then the nodes further down the chain may not receive any in-flight update.
 So we need to keep track of them and resend them if needed. **Only the tail can ACK updates to the head and remove them from the set of in-flight updates**.

 ## Differences With Primary-Backup Scheme